Tallgrass Sudbury School is run as a democracy.

 The School Meeting

 Day-to-day operations at Tallgrass are handled by the School Meeting, which is a weekly non-mandatory meeting where each student and staff member has one vote.
-The School Meeting agenda includes announcements, the judicial committee report, and motions to seek approval for funding, field trips, corporations, or any other topic a student or staff member wishes to discuss.
+Business handled by school meeting includes changes to school rules, motions to seek approval for purchases, field trips, or any other topic a student or staff member wishes to discuss.
 To learn more about the school meeting you can watch this video from Sudbury Valley School.

 The Judicial Committee